Quake swarm rocks Bay of Plenty

 Another described one as a "short sharp jolt".

-Whakatāne resident Maaike Kuhn said she felt the later shakes.
+Whakatāne resident Maaike Kuhn said she felt all the shakes.

 "I live near the beach, after the 7.50am shake the waves sounded much louder, then same with the 8.10am shake.
 The waves would settle down after each shake".

-Another resident said: "We felt all of them.
-The most recent one had the 'earthquake sound' to it."
+She said the most recent one had the 'earthquake sound' to it.

 More soon.